Select Page

 Why UX?

 In 2019, I wrote down some personal goals.
 I wanted to learn how to be an active listener, how to tell an engaging story at a dinner party, and find grace within myself.
-These were all written in my planner at the start of the year, and by the end of the year I can’t say I mastered any of them — but I will say I found the right path.
+Now, seven years later, I can’t say I’ve completely mastered any of these goals but I will say I’ve gotten measurably better.
+Even still, I feel like I’m still going down the right path.
+I still feel inspired by this special web of skills every day.

 I wanted to learn how to be an active listener because I realized that life gets more interesting once you shut up and listen.
 But what does it mean to listen?
 Everyone knows listening is important, but for the longest time, I didn’t know how to execute.
 I’ve since learned that listening means you need to learn how to ask the right questions and find comfort in sitting through silence.